This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 funded by the American Music Recordings Archive (AMRA),

-with all 4 of his Oscar-winning songs sung by an outstanding ensemble of singers,
+with all 4 of his Oscar-winning songs sung by an outstanding ensemble of great singers and a jazz combo.

 To your order this special limited edition CD — go here